fbpx Skip to main content

 7. Your Teeth can be Sensitive

 Before they start treatment, patients sometimes want to know how long do braces hurt after you get them?
 The answer is, they shouldn’t hurt!
 Braces aren’t painful.
 If you feel serious pain, call us right away.
-Instead, most patients have some sensitivity and mild aching in their teeth and jaws that starts the first day of braces, usually a few hours after you get them put on.
+Instead, most patients have some sensitivity and mild aching in their teeth and jaws that starts the first day with braces, usually a few hours after you get them put on.
 You might also have sensitivity following adjustments.
 It’s minor and goes away quickly.
 Any discomfort can be managed by taking an over-the-counter pain reliever, like Tylenol, and eating soft foods, which brings us to our next point.

 8. Soft Foods and Cold Drinks Will be Your Friends

 In order to really let the special adhesive we use to bond the brackets to your teeth set, stick with soft foods for the rest of the day after you get your braces on.
 This will also help manage sensitivity.
 It’s the perfect excuse to have a milkshake!
 Another of our tips for braces is to go food shopping before your bonding appointment and stock up on things like mashed potatoes, yogurt, soup and ingredients for smoothies.
 You might also want to drink ice water to help numb any discomfort.
-After that first day of braces what to eat will be a matter of what you’re ready to take on.
+After that first day with braces what to eat will be a matter of what you’re ready to take on.
 Most patients resume their normal diet the following day.
 There will be foods you’ll need to avoid like anything really hard (chips, nuts, whole, raw apples and carrots, hard taco shells), chewy (hard bagels and rolls), sticky (caramel, taffy, Starburst) or that can get stuck in your braces and cause inflammation (popcorn).
 Make all foods as easy to eat as possible by cutting or breaking everything into bite-sized pieces and don’t bite into things with your front teeth.

 9. Braces are Food Magnets